interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/notifications_to_operator/conflict_notification_to_nonconforming_flight.md

-# Nominal planning: not permitted conflict with equal priority test scenario
+# Notification to operator: conflict notification to nonconforming flight test scenario

 ## Description
 This test aims at testing the strategic conflict detection requirements that relate to the scenario where